PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Implement the assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal boundary StridedSlice/QDQ/Concat result retention implementation checkpoint

+The sole production call now retains its existing four-counter dictionary as `_terminal_boundary_stridedslice_qdq_concat_stats`.
+This is an assignment-only orchestration change.
+The wrapper and pass implementation, result schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/LayoutState behavior, callback arguments, pass order, preceding recovery call, following Swish-residual closure, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+Recovery orchestration and architecture contracts now recognize the assignment as the first recovery invocation's successor, while the later recovery successor remains raw.

+Implementation validation completed sequentially under `uv`:

+- focused owner/schema, terminal recovery, Swish boundary orchestration, architecture, and pass-efficiency gate: `349 passed in 20.54s`
+- branch-changed broad suite plus boundary/channel-slice, pad-Mul, terminal recovery, architecture, and pass-efficiency coverage:
+  `1394 passed in 24.34s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.
+The two pre-existing stale monkeypatch failures in `test_flatbuffer_direct_indexed_quantized_swish_layout.py` remain a separate known issue and were not changed in this unit.

+At resume, audit the immediately following model-only `_optimize_transpose_swish_residual_concat_closure_nhwc_chains()` result, owner schema, production occurrence, captured boundary-StridedSlice predecessor, and following dequant-logistic bridge.
+Keep the stale indexed- Swish test issue separately classified.
+Commit and push only; do not create, reopen, or update a pull request.